indiejames/GeminiSDK/README.md

 - Credit Gemini in any apps you build with it.
 - Add your app to the [app list](https://github.com/indiejames/GeminiSDK/wiki/List-of-Apps-Using-Gemini) in the Wiki so we can watch the community grow.

-1 - Physics support is planned but not yet implemented as of 2012-08-27.
+<sub>1 - Physics support is planned but not yet implemented as of 2012-08-27.</sub>

-2 - Text Candy is a licensed Lua library that requires a license fee to be purchased.
-Also, slight modifications must be made to the Text Candy Lua file to support working with Gemini.
+<sub>2 - Text Candy is a licensed Lua library that requires a license fee to be purchased.
+Also, slight modifications must be made to the Text Candy Lua file to support working with Gemini.</sub>